Israel announces plan to take over Gaza City in another escalation of the war

 Prime Minister Benjamin Netanyahu's office stopped short of describing the takeover of Gaza City as an occupation, though the U.N. says already nearly 90% of Gaza is under military control or off-limits to Palestinians and deemed a red zone.
 Gaza City, parts of central Gaza and a stretch of sand along the sea are the only areas not yet occupied by Israeli ground forces.

-In announcing the decision, Netanyahu's office said that aid would be distributed to civilians outside of combat zones, without elaborating.
+In announcing the decision, Netanyahu's office said, without elaborating, that aid would be distributed to civilians outside of combat zones.

+In a statement, Hamas said Israel's takeover of Gaza City "will cost it a heavy price and not be a walk in the park."

+"Our people and their resistance are resilient to defeat or surrender, and Netanyahu's plans, ambitions, and illusions will fail miserably," the statement read.

 Families of Israeli hostages still held by militants in Gaza are demanding a ceasefire, fearing military operations could lead to their deaths.